ranhya/ranhya.github.io/content/posts/marvel-spider-man.md

 Obviously it’s more complicated than that but that’s generally how it goes.
 The missions are fun nonetheless though and as explained above the story is actually quite good.

 There are some missions where you get to play as characters other than Spider-Man, mostly as MJ.
-But there is one where you control Miles as well.
+But there are some where you get to control Miles as well.
 The MJ missions are short enough and focus on stealth.
 But they’re not difficult or really have anything that can be called riveting gameplay.
 It’s just sneaking from one place to another.

-The Miles mission is a spoiler so I won’t be talking about it here.
-But I will say it is SUPER BORING.
+That being said there are a lot of cool set pieces.
+One of my favorite ones is in the mission “Collision Course.”
+Which was super awesome and had great story implications as well.

 ## Side Content